This luxuriously appointed one bedroom couples' * retreat displays lovely Cygnet Bay and pasture views from the windows and French doors on all sides.

 And the biggest treat of all comes in Winter when the majestic Aurora Australis lights up the sky over Cygnet Bay.
 That's the best light-show you'll ever see.
 Promise.

-* Please note: The Writers House is designed as an adults-only property and a two (2) night minimum stay applies
+* Please note: The Writers House is designed as an adults-only property and a three (3) night minimum stay applies

 1 BEDROOM, 1 BATHROOM